 The Circumpolar World - How can people in the northern part of the world make the most out of this century?
-Will their lives be affected by environment changes?
-How can intelligent governance give way to new ideas and innovation?
-If you see yourself as one who could make a difference for this region, we welcome you to this amazing three-year multidisciplinary degree.
+How will their lives be affected by environmental changes?
+How can intelligent governance give way to new ideas, cooperation, and innovation?
+If you see yourself as one who could make a difference for this region, we welcome you to this amazing three-year interdisciplinary degree.
 It will make you a better world citizen.
 And that's a promise.

-The Bachelor of Northern studies degree program is an international study program designed for students who want to develop a multi-disciplinary competence on the circumpolar north.
+The Bachelor of Northern studies degree program is an international study program designed for students who want to develop an interdisciplinary competence in the circumpolar north.
 All courses are given on-site.

-- Discuss the Circumpolar North and the Nordic countries and Russia with regards to political history and system, indigenous culture, gender issues and environment in a south-north perspective.
+- Discuss the Circumpolar North and the Nordic countries and Russia with regards to political history and system, indigenous culture, gender issues, and the environment in a south-north perspective.

 - Identify contemporary social scientific studies and research outcomes/contributions on the Circumpolar North and the Barents Euro-Arctic Region.

-- Apply different social scientific research methods i.e survey, interviews, analysis of documents and field research.
+- Apply different social science research methods i.e survey, interviews, analysis of documents, and field research.

 - Evaluate the current situation and form new relevant research questions based on new information on the development of the Circumpolar North and Barents Euro-Arctic Region.